the-turing-way/the-turing-way/project_management/turing-webpage.md

 Reproducible research is work that can be independently verified.
 In practice, it means sharing the data and code that were used to generate published results - yet this is often easier said than done.
-'The Turing Way' is a guide to reproducible data science that will support students and academics as they develop their code, with the aim of helping them produce work that will be regarded as gold-standard examples of trustworthy and reusable research.
+The Turing Way is a guide to reproducible data science that will support students and academics as they develop their code, with the aim of helping them produce work that will be regarded as gold-standard examples of trustworthy and reusable research.

 ## Project aims